 Pell Grants at Mary Baldwin University

-55%% of students at Mary Baldwin University receive Pell Grants which are awarded to undergraduate students with demonstrated financial need who don’t have a bachelor’s or professional degree.
+55% of students at Mary Baldwin University receive Pell Grants, which are awarded to undergraduate students with demonstrated financial need (students who have a bachelor’s or professional degree are not eligible).
 Pell Grants are awarded by the federal government and do not need to be repaid.
 To apply for a Pell Grant, students will need to submit their FAFSA.
 If you are awarded a Pell Grant, you’ll see it listed in your financial aid award letter if you are accepted to Mary Baldwin University.

 You can learn more about Pell Grant eligibility here.

 In addition to scholarships and financial aid, student loans are another way that students can pay for college.
 However, unlike other types of aid, student loans need to be repaid.
 This is why it’s so important to know how much student loan debt you are taking out.

 83% percent of Mary Baldwin University students take out federal student loans.
 The average student at Mary Baldwin University takes out in student loan debt, which winds up being a $269.56 payment per month.
 The important thing to remember about these numbers is that they only include federal student loans and not private student loans.

 Parent PLUS loans are another type of student loan that families may use to pay for college.
 While Parent PLUS Loans are offered by the federal government, they are not included in the above federal student loan metrics because they are not technically taken out by students.
 The median amount of Parent PLUS loan debt at Mary Baldwin University is $12,386.00.
 Between 5% and 15% percent of parents of Mary Baldwin University students will take out these Parent PLUS Loans.

 If you want to learn more about Parent PLUS Loans, you can check out the pros and cons of borrowing them.